jwallaceni/enum/README.md

 ### ./initial.sh [filename] [output file]

-Scan for subdomains in a list of domains using Subfinder
+Scan for subdomains in a list of domains using Subfinder and output results to a file

 ### ./nmap.sh [filename] [output file]